Bombaclath97/bombaclath97.github.io/_posts/2021-10-06-natas-over-the-wire.markdown

 _Because it's not a real writeup if it doesn't start with a disclaimer._\
 \
 This writeup is not intended to ruin the game to anyone.
-Passwords are omitted in the whole document, and published in a table you can find at the and of the page.\
+Passwords are omitted in the whole document, and published in a table you can find at the end of the page.\
 If you haven't tried to solve the game on your own, try to follow the hints in the next paragraphs before following the easy route.\
 \
 _Link to the [game](https://overthewire.org/wargames/natas/)._

 ## THE RED THREAD

 Using the console is always the first thing you should do.
-It gives hints, info and sometimes the password itself!
+It gives hints, info and sometimes the password itself! \
 When exploring a website, to access files, folders and whatsoever, you can simply append the path to the URL.
-This is really important to beat the game!
+This is really important to beat the game! \
+To intercept requests and modify them, I use `burpsuite` (free edition is more than enough), but even the one offered by the Browser might suffice.

 ## SPOILER-FREE SOLUTIONS